Giving Advice ESL Games, Activities and Worksheets

 ESL Travel Advice Game - Speaking: Sentence Completion, Guessing - Group Work - Intermediate (B1) - 25 minutes

 In this creative giving travel advice game, students write travel advice for a place they know well and then use the advice in a guessing game.
-To start, students think of a country, city or place they know well.
-Students write the name of the place in the space provided and then complete sentences with travel advice for first-time visitors.
-Students can give advice on things like climate, public transport, customs, taxis, crime, shopping, food and drink, etc. In groups, students then take it in turns to read their travel advice to the group, without saying the name of the place.
-The other students in the group listen and guess which country, city or place the student is giving advice for.
-Afterwards, groups choose one student from their group to read their travel advice to the class who try to guess the place.
+First, students think of a country, city or place they know well.
+Students then complete sentences with travel advice for first-time visitors to that place, giving advice on things like attractions, shopping, food and drink, climate, public transport, customs, crime, etc. Next, in groups of five or six, students take turns reading their travel advice to the group without saying the name of the place.
+The other students listen and then guess which country, city or place the student is giving advice for, scoring one point for each correct answer.
+The student with the most correct guesses in each group wins.
+As an extension, groups choose one student from their group to read their travel advice to the class for them to guess.

 Travel Advice Preview